jclo/view/_dist/README.md

 ```
 ```
-Component(options)              | returns the child component constructor, render                          | renders the components into the DOM and returns the root component object,
+Component(options)              | returns the child component constructor, render({...})                   | renders the components in the DOM and returns the root component object, restore(view),                  | restores the DOM to its initial state,
 ```